adnantheanalyst/HaldCementDataset_R_Analysis/README.md

 ![Residuals of the model](https://github.com/adnantheanalyst/HaldCementDataset_R_Analysis/assets/16821246/c1dda09a-3b2e-4668-b653-8acc1e931289)

-There are no deterministic patterns.<br>
+At last I found that there are no deterministic patterns.<br>